PostHog/posthog.com/contents/blog/data-management-feature.md

 ![PostHog - data management tab](../images/blog/data-management-feature/data_management_tab.png)

-## What is an Event?
+## How to create event and event property definitions

 [Events](/docs/user-guides/events) are the basic building blocks of data that is sent to PostHog.
 Events can capture a wide variety of different interactions, from a new user signing up to capturing a server event when an API endpoint is called.

 [Event Properties](/docs/user-guides/events#event-properties) make up the meat of the event.
 These can be viewed nested in the context of a single event, or as a flat list in the Data Management > Event Properties tab.

-## How to create event and event property definitions

 ### Creating definitions in the Insight Builder (on the fly!)